-In 2013, Finnair's Executive Board met twice a month on average.
-The main focus of the Executive Board was the leadership development of key personnel throughout the group, strategy assessment and development, risk management and the group's financial status.
-The Executive Board also sought to improve route profitability, fleet and crew utilisation, operational quality and customer service, In addition, the Executive Board met nearly every week to tend to Finnair's profitability and productivity improvement programs.
+In 2014, Finnair's Executive Board met twice a month on average.
+The main focus areas in the Executive Board's work were the strategy assessment, development and implementation, the group's financial status, revenue enhancement and product renewal, risk management, IT transformation and related investments, outsourcings and vendor management, talent and successor reviews, and HR development programs.
+The Executive Board also sought to improve route profitability, operational quality and customer service.
+In addition, the Executive Board met nearly every week to tend to Finnair's collective labour agreement negotiations and the profitability and productivity improvement programs.